 Cranial Osteopathy can help alleviate a range of childhood health problems, from postural defects and recurrent / chronic infections to behavioural difficulties and allergic complaints.

 Here are just a few of the conditions that may benefit from treatment:

 - Postural and mobility abnormalities

 - Childhood problems

-If you would like more information about Osteopathy, Naturopathy or Applied Kinesiology, or to book an appointment, please contact Karen Willis directly.
+If you would like more information or to book an appointment, please contact Karen Willis directly.

-The initial one-hour consultation, which includes treatment, costs £70.
-Subsequent treatments are £60 for 45-minutes, or £45 for 30 minutes.
+The initial 45 minute consultation, which includes treatment, costs £80.
+Subsequent treatments are £55 for 30 minutes.